|The Penalties listed above apply even for a first offense!

 Understanding the Law:

 New Jersey has both a motor vehicle charge of leaving the scene of an accident and a criminal charge for leaving the scene of an

 accident.
 The NJ motor offense is charged on a common ticket form as 39:4-129.
 The criminal charge is contained at N.J.S.A.

-are significant differences, particularly, with respect to penalties and punishment.
-The criminal offense in NJ for leaving the scene of
+significant differences, particularly, with respect to the potential penalties and punishment.
+The criminal offense in NJ for leaving the

 scene of an accident is an indictable charge, with up to 5 years in jail.
 Generally the criminal charge is applied if death or serious